jon-ruckwood/hal-feed-server/README.md

     href: http://other2.com/{nameOfSomePayloadAttr}

 validation:
-  # Error if payload to publish does not contain the following mandatory attribute names
+  # Error if payload to publish does not contain the following mandatory attribute
   mandatoryPayloadAttributes:
     - customerId
     - customerName